Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2/README.md

 ## Performance and accessibility Testing
-To test thwe overall performance and accessibility of the application U used [The Google Chrome Lighthouse Extension](https://developer.chrome.com/docs/lighthouse/) I tested both performance and accesibility on desktop and mobile devices and I was very pleased with the results.
+To test the overall performance and accessibility of the application U used [The Google Chrome Lighthouse Extension](https://developer.chrome.com/docs/lighthouse/) I tested both performance and accesibility on desktop and mobile devices and I was very pleased with the results.

 ### Desktop